huggingface/transformers/docs/source/en/model_doc/layoutlmv2.md

 **Use case 2: document image classification (training, inference) + token classification (inference), apply_ocr=False**

-In case one wants to do OCR themselves, one can initialize the feature extractor with `apply_ocr` set to `False`.
+In case one wants to do OCR themselves, one can initialize the image processor with `apply_ocr` set to `False`.
 In that case, one should provide the words and corresponding (normalized) bounding boxes themselves to the processor.